NY Deli Style Pastrami Made at Home

-Truth be told, I am a pastrami nut.
-I grew up in Los Angeles where there were many terrific NY style delis to get a great pastrami sandwich.
-Fast forward 40 years.
-I have since lived in Seattle, Washington where there is NO good pastrami to be found and in Austin, Texas where there is, surprisingly, some decent pastrami.
-Good rye bread, however, is still hard to find.
-So, I decided to bite the bullet and make both homemade pastrami AND homemade rye bread.
-While it was a tasty project, the pastrami was FAR EASIER to make than the rye bread.
+Good rye bread, however, is still hard to find in Austin.
+So, I decided to bite the bullet and make both homemade pastrami and homemade rye bread.
+While it was a tasty project, the pastrami was far easier to make than the rye bread.
 Let's just say I have tremendous respect for a good Jewish bakery.

 Pick the Right the Brisket

-A brisket is an odd piece of meat.
-A packer brisket is the pectoral muscle and it gets quite a workout.
-As a result, it can very tough but also very flavorful and is perfect for smoking low and slow.
+Good pastrami begins with a great brisket, which is an odd piece of meat.
+A packer brisket (aka whole brisket) is the pectoral muscle and it gets quite a workout.
+As a result, it can very tough.
+It is also very flavorful and is perfect for smoking low and slow.
 A packer brisket has two very distinct sections, the flat and the point.
 The flat is the larger of the two and tends to be lean.
 The point is a much smaller area that runs perpendicular to the flat and is much fattier.
-The point is where burnt ends come from.
+The point is where the meat for burnt ends come from.
 Pastrami is made from the flat so there is no reason to buy a packer brisket.
 Your local market or butcher chop will gladly sell you just the flat that has been separated from the point.

-One side will have a layer of fat that should be trimmed down to about ¼" thick.
-Remove any hard pieces of fat that will not render or any grayish areas of fat that almost appear to have skin.
+One side of the brisket will have a layer of fat that should be trimmed down to about ¼" thick.
+Remove any hard pieces of fat (they will not render) and grayish areas of fat that resemble skin.
 At the bottom of this article is a link to my YouTube video on how to trim a brisket.
 That video involves trimming a full packer brisket but it will be helpful to watch for the parts about trimming the flat.

 Brine it for a Week

-Brining is perhaps the most important step in making a brisket.
+Brining is perhaps the most important step in the whole process.
 The brining process will create pastrami that is both tender and juicy.
-Simply place the brisket in a non-reactive tub with a tight fitting lid.
-A dough tub works well.
+Simply place the brisket in a non-reactive tub with a tight fitting lid add the brining solution, and place it in the refrigerator.
+I used a dough tub, but any large plastic storage container with a tight fitting lid would work.

 Mix the brine ingredients and stir until the sugar and salt is dissolved.
 Pour the mixture over brisket, cover and refrigerate for 6 - 7 days.